Go

 )

-With or without Go Modules, to use the latest version of the package, run:
+With or without Go Modules, to use the latest version of the module, run:

 go get github.com/airbrake/gobrake/v5